 Note: If you have already existing, future bookings on myallocator, they will not be automatically retrieved and registered in Sirvoy.
 See point 3 below.

 To enable the connection, please follow the steps below:

 - Allow API access to Sirvoy

-- Go to Settings -> Channels -> myallocator and click “Edit”.
+- Go to Settings -> Channels -> myallocator and click “Connect”.

 - Enter your myallocator username and password, and then follow the instructions to map your room types.